JOB PACK - RULES

 Any potion requires 3 ingredients to make: 1 lead ingredient and 2 body ingredients.
 The lead ingredient dictates what the effect of the potion will be, and the body ingredients together dictate how many doses you will have.

-On any exploration turn you can choose to go foraging instead of exploring in the standard way.
-When you do this, use your exploration score to draw that many cards from the Apothecary deck.
-These are the ingredients you find on your forage.
+On any exploration turn you can choose to forage in place of any exploration card draw, up to the total of your exploration score.
+When you forage, draw from the Apothecary deck instead of your normal deck for exploration. (e.g if you have an exploration score of 5, you could choose to forage for 2 of them, and draw exploration for the other 3).
+These forage draws are the ingredients you find on your forage.
 You can keep hold of these cards until you are ready to start making potions with them.

 When you want to make a potion, first you must designate which ingredient you want to be your lead ingredient.
 Then, take note of the 2 coloured arrows at the bottom of the card.
 These colours dictate which colour ingredients MUST be used as the body ingredients to get the lead ingredients effect.